App version: 0.1.0

 Request an Increase

-Credit limit increases aren’t always automatic.
-Sometimes you often have to ask for them.
+Credit limit increases aren’t always automatic; sometimes you often have to ask for them.
 However, it may be a good idea to wait until your credit scores or income have increased, your rent/housing costs have decreased, and/or you’ve proven your ability to pay on time and use your card responsibly.
-With some card issuers, you can request a credit limit increases online; with others you will need to call and speak to a representative.
+With some card issuers, you can request a credit limit increase online; with others you will need to call and speak to a representative.

 Transfer Your Available Credit